dhnam/matrix-with-step-by-step/README.md

-# matrix-with-step-by-step
+# Matrix with step_by_step
-self made matrix, with step-by-step solution for multiply, Gauss elimination, Cramer's formular.
+Self made python matrix module, with step-by-step solution for multiply, Gauss elimination, Cramer's formular.